Skip to main content

 8.6/10

 Interstellar is a beautiful and heart-wrenching adventure through time, space, and the human condition.
-When the world faces its end and Earth’s inhabitants are forced into farming to prevent starvation, a NASA physicist, Professor Brand (Michael Caine), inspires his daughter (Anne Hathaway) and a new team of astronauts to make one last journey into space to find a new home for humanity.
-Former NASA pilot Cooper (Matthew McConaughey) and the researchers who accompany him must travel through a wormhole in space to destinations never before thought to be reachable.
+When the world faces its end and Earth’s inhabitants are forced into farming to prevent starvation, a NASA physicist, Professor Brand (played by Michael Caine), inspires his daughter (played by Anne Hathaway) and a new team of astronauts to make one last journey into space to find a new home for humanity.
+Former NASA pilot Cooper (played by Matthew McConaughey) and the researchers who accompany him must travel through a wormhole in space to destinations never before thought to be reachable.
 Playing with relativity, Stephen Hawking’s theories, and travel between dimensions, Nolan gives us this operatic and emotional epic.
 Despite Interstellar‘s focus on scientific concepts, this film is ultimately a tender examination of the ineffable parts of human life that are beyond scientific understanding.

 6. Batman Begins (2005)